-What is hormone replacement therapy (HRT)?
+What is hormone therapy (HT)?

 FDA-approved hormone treatment can be broken down into two groups: